 E.C.
 Manning took the first claim on the Winfield town site on June 11, 1869.
 Afterward, W.W.
 Andrews, C.M.
 Wood, and A.A.
 Jackson took adjoining claims.

 Settlement on the townsite was slow, and when on August 15, A.D.
 Millington and J.C.
 Fuller of the Winfield Bank arrived and purchased Jackson’s claim.
 At that time, the only buildings were the log store of E.C.
 Manning, the log blacksmith shop of Max Shoeb, the drug store of W.Q.
 Mansfield, and the hardware store of Frank Hunt.
-Millington and Fuller immediately took active steps for the advancement of the town.
+Millington and Fuller immediately took active steps to advance the town.

-Through his efforts, the county’s organization by the legislature with Arkansas City as the county seat was thwarted, and Winfield became the county seat later in the year.
+Through his efforts, the legislature’s organization of the county with Arkansas City as the county seat was thwarted, and Winfield became the county seat later in the year.
 It took until July 1870 to get the proper titles to the town site so that lots could be deeded.
 After that, the town grew very rapidly for a few months, and hotels and all lines of business, including a bank, were established before the year was out.

-Miss Annie Marks taught the first school that was paid for by subscription.
+Miss Annie Marks taught the first school, which was paid for by subscription.

 The Methodist Church was organized in the spring of 1870 by B. C. Swartz, who became its pastor.
 When organized, the society had a membership of eleven.
-For a long time, meetings were held in a little frame church on Ninth Avenue.
+Meetings were held in a little frame church on Ninth Avenue for a long time.
 A church was erected in 1875 for $12,000.
 It was of stone and, when first erected, had a spire 100 feet high of the same material.
 This, however, soon yielded to the force of the Kansas winds.
 By the early 1880s, the church membership was 300.
 A neat parsonage stood on the church lot.
 A Sabbath school, organized at.
-Time as the church had an average attendance of 200 and was in charge of Mr. S.H.
+At that time, the church had an average attendance of 200 and was in charge of Mr. S.H.
 Jennings.

 A post office was established at Winfield on May 3, 1870, with E. C. Manning as Postmaster.
 The office was in an old log store, where the opera house would later be built.
 Manning held his position briefly, and A. W. Tousey followed suit the same year.

-The Winfield Bank, the first banking house established in the county, was started by J.C.
-Fuller.
+J.C.
+Fuller started the Winfield Bank, the first banking house established in the county.
 It opened its doors in the fall of 1870.

-In January 1871, the survey of Cowley County was made by the United States Deputy Surveyors, O.F.
-Short and Angell.
+In January 1871, the United States Deputy Surveyors, O.F.
+Short and Angell, surveyed Cowley County.
 This survey furnished a new excitement for the settlers, for the survey lines did not conform with the claim lines.
 There was a crowd of settlers following each surveying party, with teams and lumber, and whenever the survey showed a good bottom claim to have no shanty or other improvements on it, the first one who got to it with lumber or logs took the claim.
 Some people found their improvements surveyed on to the claims of older settlers and thereby lost their claims.
 All this resulted in many contests at the land office, and it was remarkable that very little violence was resorted to.

 The same month, E.C.
 Manning, J.C.
 Fuller, and D.A.
-Millington formed themselves into another company called the Winfield Town Association and joined the southeast quarter of Manning’s claim with the west half of Fuller’s claim as the association’s property.
+Millington formed another company called the Winfield Town Association and joined the southeast quarter of Manning’s claim with the west half of Fuller’s claim as the association’s property.
 This added to the town company’s 40 acres, made a town site of 160 acres in square form, and D. A. Millington, who was then the only surveyor and engineer settled in the county, surveyed this townsite off into blocks and lots, streets, and alleys.
-Though the three above-named people had then control of most of the stock of the town company, there were several other stockholders in the company, so the addition to the townsite being wholly controlled by the three men made it a different ownership and created the need for the new corporation, the Town Association.
+Though the three people named above had control of most of the stock of the town company, there were several other stockholders in the company.
+Hence, the addition of the townsite, which the three men wholly controlled, created a different ownership and the need for the new corporation, the Town Association.

 The Winfield Messenger was started on January 13, 1872, as the direct successor of the Censor and was printed from the same material.
 On July 4, 1872, Yale Brothers purchased the office of W. Kerns and ran the paper until December 5, when it died a natural death.